advancedresearch/advancedresearch.github.io/blog/2018-01-17-the-is-ought-problem-and-superintelligence.md

 neither is more or less real than the other.
 When logic is embodied in the world, it uses the same physical particles as embodied emotions.
-You can scan the human brain and store it inside a computer, and you can store the axioms of logic and store it inside a computer.
+You can scan the human brain and store it inside a computer, and you can type in the axioms of logic and store them inside a computer.
 Both systems have a platonic side and a embodied side of semantics.
 It is just that we are used to think about the platonic side of logic, and the embodied side of emotions.
 This results in a lot of confusion.